meincken/builtbymoustache.github.io/README.md

-Fancy jekyll powered single page site
+Fancy jekyll powered single page site now with Gulp
 ======================

-Here're some examples:
+- **This repository** is based on [t413.com/SinglePaged](http://t413.com/SinglePaged)

-- **This repository** is also a live demo, see it at [t413.com/SinglePaged](http://t413.com/SinglePaged)
+- Built with Jekyll and Gulp